 Entry Requirements:

-6 Biology GCSE or 6,6 in

-Combined Science.
-In addition,

-5 in English Lit or Lang and 5 in
+Biology 6 and an average of 6 across the three single sciences or 6,6 in Combined Science.
+In addition, 5 in English Lit or Lang and 5 in Maths.

-Maths.

 Developing biological concepts Using microscopes Dissecting animal and plant systems